-Note that a JRE is shipped with Connext Micro on platforms supported for the execution of rtiddsgen (Linux®, Windows®, and Mac® OS X®).
+Note that a JRE is shipped with Connext Professional on platforms supported for the execution of rtiddsgen (Linux[®], Windows[®], and macOS[®]).
 It is not necessary to set JREHOME on these platforms, unless a specific JRE is preferred.

 Run rtiddsgen from the command line to generate C language type-support for a UserType.idl (and replace any existing generated files):